andrewhodel/node-ip-ac/README.md

 // authorized (valid login credentials) ipac.modify_auth(ip_ac, 'valid_login', '127.0.0.1');

-// test authorization status for an IP
+// test authorization status of an IP
 // this needs to be called every time there is a new IP connection var status = ipac.test_ip_allowed(ip_ac, '127.0.0.1');

 // test if you should warn users from an IP var warn = ipac.test_ip_warn(ip_ac, '127.0.0.1');

-// return details for a specific ip address var ip_details = ipac.ip_details(ip_ac, '127.0.0.1');
+// return details of a specific ip address var ip_details = ipac.ip_details(ip_ac, '127.0.0.1');
 ```